 Fencing Code From Glslang

 Glslang is amazing but it doesn't support absolutely every single GLSL feature.
 Shader subroutines are a great example.
-This means that if you write GLSL code that uses subroutines, or possibly other GLSL features that Glslang does not support, the Shader application will present a Glslang compiler error when you rebuild a document.
+This means that if you write GLSL code that uses subroutines, or possibly other GLSL features that Glslang does not support, the Module application will present a Glslang compiler error when you rebuild a document.
 For this reason, we provide a very simple way of fencing code from Glslang.
 You just wrap the code in preprocessor statements and that's it.
 In this exercise you'll learn how to use the preprocessor to fence code from Glslang.

-Start The Shader Application
+Start The Module Application

-1. Start the Shader app.
-(Start » Programs » Scenomics » Shader) or (Windows® key and then type 'Shader' to find the app icon.)
+1. Start the Module app.
+(Start > Programs > Scenomics > Module) or (Windows® key and then type 'Module' to find the app icon.)

 The application displays a splash screen and then the application desktop appears.
 The main menu is composed of three items that contain commands relevant to the current context (which is an empty document).
 The interface changes when you create a new file or load a file from disk.